 Contact Greenspun Shapiro PC If You Are Charged With Felonious Assault or Battery

-If you have been charged with felonious assault or assault and battery—whether the charges are a misdemeanor or felony—let the experienced criminal defense attorneys at Greenspun Shapiro PC help you build your defense.
+If you have been charged with felonious assault or assault and battery—whether the charges are a misdemeanor or felony—let the experienced violent crime attorneys at Greenspun Shapiro PC help you build your defense.
 Our attorneys understand how even a misdemeanor conviction can impact on your life and will aggressively fight the charges against you.
 Start an online chat today to schedule your free consultation to learn what you can realistically expect in your case and how we can assist you.